-Talking about the camera, both the 3a and 3a XL borrows same configurations from the flagship Pixel 3.
-In this day and age of mid-range phones hogging dual-cameras, these two has a single 12.2MP Sony IMX363 rear cameras with f/1.8 lens and optical image stabilization.
-This should allow you to capture images with the same level of details as the Pixel 3 so there’s no practical need for a dual-camera.
+Talking about the camera, both the 3a and 3a XL borrows the same configuration from the flagship Pixel 3.
+In the day and age where almost every mid-range phones are hogging dual-cameras, these two have a single 12.2MP Sony IMX363 rear cameras with f/1.8 lens and optical image stabilization.
+This should allow you to capture images with the same level of details as the Pixel 3, so there’s no practical need for a dual-camera.

 And add to the fact that you get the same level of software support from Google — like HDR+ mode, Night Sight, Top Shot, and Super Res Zoom — this one makes for a great mid-range smartphone.
 The selfie camera also stays similar to 8MP f/2.0 sensor at the front.

 What you get inside these two phones is a Snapdragon 670 chipset that is definitely not powerful than the 845 chipsets seen on the expensive Pixel.
-But this does not mean the phone is a slouch as Google’s superior software optimization could make it as smooth as or better than most of the mid-rangers out there.
+But this does not mean the phone is a slouch as Google’s superior software optimization could make it as smooth as most of the mid-rangers out there, if not better.
 Both phones share 4GB of RAM and 64GB of onboard storage with no microSD support.

-Let’s talk about the differentiating factor here.
+Let’s talk about what sets these phones apart.
 The Pixel 3a, on one hand, has a small 5.6-inch OLED display with FHD+ (1080 x 2220px) resolution and Dragon Trail protection.
-While on the other — the Pixel 3a XL — it has a bigger 6-inch OLED display with FHD+ (1080 x 2160px) resolution.
+While on the other the Pixel 3a XL has a bigger 6-inch OLED display with FHD+ (1080 x 2160px) resolution.
 Definitely, both phones don’t have that infamous Pixel 3 XL notch here but the bezels are hideously thicker.